 Talented, successful teachers and researchers are key to our success as a Faculty.
 It is through the efforts of our professors that we are able to maintain our position on the leading edge of discovery and dissemination of engineering knowledge.
-Some awards and accomplishments of our faculty in the past year include
+Some recent awards and accomplishments of our faculty include